aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/route53/cloudshell.en.md

 1. Create a EC2 **Key Pair** for access the EC2 instance in each region.

+   {{% notice info %}}
+   *For lab purposes you will be instructed to access the EC2 instances through SSH.
+That should keep it simple.
+Consider using Session Manager within AWS Systems Manager whenever possible as a security best practice.*
+   {{% /notice %}}

    ```bash
    aws ec2 create-key-pair --key-name us-east-1-keypair --query 'KeyMaterial' --output text > us-east-1-keypair.pem --region us-east-1
    aws ec2 create-key-pair --key-name us-west-1-keypair --query 'KeyMaterial' --output text > us-west-1-keypair.pem --region us-west-1